aryanpatel-growexxer/DL_exam_/README.md

 **Architecture:**
 <!-- Describe your network: layer sizes, activations, regularisation -->
+It consits of 2 hidden layer
+Input layer : 14 features
+Hidden first : 64 neurons
+Hidden second : 32 neurons
+Output layer : 1 layer
+Their is a Batchnorm in each layer.

 **Key preprocessing decisions:**
 <!-- Summarise the most important choices — 2–3 sentences -->
+I have removed the date , day of week.
+I have encoded categorical data
+I have imputed age and glucose data.

 **How I handled class imbalance:**
 <!-- What technique and why -->
+I have upsampled to train the model to handle with class imbalance.

 ---